erroronline1/caro/readme.md

 Off duty events are displayed with the scheduled events, but scheduled events are also displayed within the timesheet calendar to raise awareness about possible workload of the remaining staff.

 *Warning: current impementation has quite a fixed definition of holidays and does not take different regions as well as changes in public holidays into account.
 Currently changes will affect past timesheet entries and calculate different results.
 Changes as soon as i can think of a solution!
 On minor changes it is recommended to export the most recent timesheets and start tracking anew.*

+Timesheets support changes in weekly hours and annual vacation though.
+Respective start dates and values are part of the user settings.

 Exports are ordered by user name with exporting user coming first regardless, for convenience.